TOS Connect

 Patient findings

-1 Some patients struggled to locate the “medication” section as the homepage was too cluttered with information.
+1 Some patients struggled to locate certain sections of the homepage as it is too cluttered with information.

-2 Some users wanted to be able to add different doses for medication.
+2 Some users wanted to be able to add different doses for medication logs.

 Physio findings